-This encouraged us to take it forward with help of paid educators and an appeal for support was put up to Association for India’s development.
+Phase 3: This encouraged us to take it forward with help of paid educators and an appeal for support was put up to Association for India’s development.
 Its Chicago & Boston chapters pitched in support for the next 2 years.
-In the period from October 2016– 2018 we reached to 80,000 women.
-The pandemic brought a temporary halt to this campaign but by that time program had reached to nearly 1, 70 ,000 women !
+By early 2019 we had covered over a lakh women!!

 The lady educators are constantly reinforced with knowledge about breast cancer and workshops have been conducted on a half yearly basis.
 At the field these educators are asked a number of queries and we from the trust have trained them well to clarify these queries and most importantly give the correct answers.
 To the reader it may sound very simple but in reality, this is quite a tough job.
 These women do not have any medical background and most of them haven’t gone to a college too.
 To implant in them a subject like cancer and its nuances is quite a task.
 We are happy that we have managed it reasonably well and the lady educators are quite thorough in their subject.